Data Protection (GDPR)

 AI tools and data

 Many AI tools process data on external servers and may use inputs for training.
-Never paste personal data, confidential client information, or trade secrets into AI tools without understanding how the tool handles data.
+Never paste personal data, confidential client information, or trade secrets into AI tools without understanding their data handling.

 Writing privacy notices